chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 ~~~~~~~~~

 A typical status line for a service that is running any of the Chef
-Delivery server front-end services is similar to the following:
+Automate server front-end services is similar to the following:

 ::